johnalanbrook/prosperon/docs/index.md

 Actors get fragments of time called a *turn*.
 Actors which belong to different systems can have different lengths of turns.

 ### Actor files
-Actor files end with the extension *.jso*[fn::"Javascript object".].
+Actor files end with the extension *.jso*.
 They list a series of functions to call on a newly formed actor.
 Actors have a number of useful functions which are called as defined.

 | function | call time                                                |
 |----------|----------------------------------------------------------|